How to Track Pours

 To create a bundle composed of multiple Items, simply add the Components one by one.

 Remember, however, that if you choose to make this a bundle variant of the primary ingredient, that's where it will be organized in your register.
-You may prefer to make mixed drinks/recipes their own Products.
-To do that, start with the "Create Bundle" button rather than making it a variant of an existing item.
+You may prefer to make mixed drinks/recipes their own products, especially if you don't sell liquor by the bottle.
+To do that, simply create a new product and convert it into a bundle rather than making it a variant of an existing item.